Try EDA#

 docker

-using our automated installer:Or install it manually, by following the official Docker installation guide for your OS.
+using our automated installer, if you don't have it already installed:Or install it manually, by following the official Docker installation guide for your OS.
 If you installed docker via the package manager of your distribution, remove it and install as per the Docker installation guide.

 Ensure sudo-less docker access